Excerpt 5, A Seat for the Rabble

 “Prophet?”
 Evan heard Karl ask, but it didn’t register.
 A comet could’ve blazed through the sky just then, and Evan, a dedicated astronomer, wouldn’t have known.

 Jason.
 He spun on Renworth.
 “Lord . . .
 Lord Jason is here?”

 Evan didn’t realize he was clutching the mayor’s wrist until two city guards stirred uneasily.
 “Do you know another bastard prince?”
 Renworth pried his wrist free.
 “Docked one hour ago.
 He returns from the Holy Wars, unscathed.
 Or so I was told.”

 No doubt Renworth had saved this news for just the right moment, to rankle Evan, to throw him off balance.
 Whatever his motives, he’d succeeded.

 Evan began to search for his nephew, his sister’s son.
 Does he lie to roil me, Sarah, he asked his sister, or is Jason here?

 A voice suddenly rang out through Westcheap, quelling the noise of the marketplace.
 The so-called prophet thundered a sermon to his enraptured audience.
 Unattractive and poor in raiment, the reader wasn’t easy to forget, with his long brown hair, weasel face, and the distinguishing wart on his left cheek.
-Every time he delivered a rousing line, peasants pumped the air with their fists and urged him on.
+Every time he delivered a rousing line, peasants pumped the air with their fists.

 Rathos looked at Evan knowingly; Karl saw their signaling and snorted with contempt.
 Alas, the firebrand was one of their own, a member of the Loyal Company, a Reubenite like Karl, only more woodenheaded and reckless with his provocations.

-But it wasn’t the firebrand who drew his attention in that moment.
+But it wasn’t the firebrand who drew his attention now.